David Hunt (diplomat)

-Sir David Hunt (25 September 1913 - 30 July 1998) was a British diplomat, perhaps best remembered as winner of the BBC's Mastermind television quiz in 1977.
+Sir David Wathen Stather Hunt (25 September 1913 - 30 July 1998) was a British diplomat, perhaps best remembered as winner of the BBC's Mastermind television quiz in 1977.

 Life and career

 Hunt was born in Durham, and studied at Wadham College, Oxford.
 He served with distinction in World War II, he received his OBE in 1943 and entered the diplomatic service in 1947.
 He served as Private Secretary to prime ministers Clement Attlee and Winston Churchill from 1950 to 1952, then became Deputy High Commissioner for the UK in Lahore, Pakistan.
 In 1956, Hunt joined the Commonwealth Relations Office as head of the Central African Department, in 1959 he became Assistant Under-Secretary of State and received a CMG.

 In 1960, Hunt was appointed Deputy High Commissioner for the UK in Lagos, Federation of Nigeria, in 1962 he became High Commissioner in Uganda, receiving a KCMG in 1963, which entails a knighthood.
 From 1965 to 1967 he was the British High Commissioner to Cyprus.

 From 1967 to 1969, he served as High Commissioner to Nigeria.
 In this capacity, Hunt was criticized for his and the Wilson governments actions during the Nigerian Civil War by opposition politicians and journalists, among them Frederick Forsyth, who covered the conflict on the ground.

 Subsequently, beginning in 1969, Hunt was British Ambassador to Brazil, retiring in 1973.
 In 1975, he published On the spot: an ambassador remembers about his tenure in Brazil.